-We have redirected you to the United States site.
+We have redirected you to the United States (US English) site.
 If you believe this is in error, you can change your selection.

 Stress urinary incontinence (SUI), sometimes called stress incontinence, is a condition where unwanted bladder leaks happen during normal daily activities.
 SUI tends to develop as we get older, during or after pregnancy and in women with certain pelvic floor conditions.

 Leaks can occur when you cough, sneeze, laugh, exercise or even through less vigorous activities like standing up and bending over.
 These leaks occur because the muscles surrounding the opening of the bladder are not strong enough to prevent urine leaking out when activities put increased pressure on the bladder.
 The amount of urine you leak can vary from just a few drops to being enough to soak through your clothes.